breeMudi/space-tourism-11_20/README.md

 - A git repo was created and connected directly to this vsCode editor for easy commits

-- The various html files will be linked via 'a' tags.
-Although I think too much HTML files show repeating code, and for this reason, I believe it will be preferable to use Javascript to render the various pages.
+- The various html files will be linked via 'anchor' tags.
+Although I think too much HTML files portray repeating code, hence for this reason, I believe it will be preferable to use Javascript to render the various pages.

 - Nevertheless, we stick with the 'a' tags for now.